- Workplace Discrimination, Harassment and Retaliation

 - Preventative Counseling

-The law limits the amount of time you have to pursue your claims, so contact our office as soon as possible to speak to an experienced New York employment attorney about wrongful termination or other workplace issues.
+The law limits the amount of time you have to pursue claims, so contact our office to speak to an experienced NYC employment attorney about your wrongful termination, workplace harassment, employment discrimination or retaliation issues.